 Registering your trademark is not mandatory.
-However, it is highly recommended, especially if your business provides services across the country or even globally.
+However, it is highly recommended, especially if your business provides services nationwide or globally.

-The flipside of this is that you cannot use a trademark that another business has already registered for itself.
+The flip side is that you cannot use a trademark that another business has already registered for itself.

-For that reason, you should do trademark research before you apply for a trademark registration to make sure that it has never been taken before.
+For that reason, you should do trademark research before applying for a trademark registration to ensure that it has never been taken before.
 Unlike copyrights, trademarks do not expire after a set period.

-For example, many large corporations hold onto the same trademarks for hundreds of years.
+For example, many large corporations have held the same trademarks for centuries.

 Copyright VS Trademark: What are the Differences?

 Although both are laws for protecting intellectual property, they differ in the aspects they cover.
-Copyright is concerned with creative works such as written content, music, video production or film making.
+Copyright concerns creative works such as written content, music, video production or filmmaking.